Strata Reform for mixed-use developments

 Why is the Strata Reform Project occurring?

 Mixed-use developments are becoming more commonplace to enable active urban communities where people can live and work together.
-However, the current legislation governing unit titles is complex, interconnected and outdated.
+However, the current legislation governing unit titles is complex, interconnected and outdated with regards to supporting mixed-use development.
 A fairer and more equitable approach to enhance the liveability and future innovation of these buildings is required.

 What are some of the key areas for reform?